MetaverseStandards/Avatar-Wearables/README.md

 ## 🥅 Goals

-As with any MSF Exploratory Group our goal is to identify and build consensus on what pragmatic projects and activities can best progress interoperability in a particular domain, and then capturing those insights into a draft Working Group Charter.
+First step for MSF working groups is to identify and build consensus on what pragmatic projects and activities can best progress interoperability in a particular domain, capture those insights into a Working Group Charter, and then work on them.
 The more short-term deliverables that drive well-defined interoperability benefits the better.

 - Survey the current landscape of existing file formats for storing avatars and related assets https://github.com/MetaverseStandards/Avatar-Wearables/issues/2
 - Generating use cases and requirements for avatar customisation https://github.com/MetaverseStandards/Avatar-Wearables/issues/3
 - Generate insights on digital fashion interoperability including clothing (with a layering system), shoes, hats, and accessories https://github.com/MetaverseStandards/Avatar-Wearables/issues/4